Modern ggplot2

 Polar coordinates

-The classic coord_polar() is succeeded by coord_radial().
+The classic coord_polar() is superseded by coord_radial().

 • expand parameter